-The Group seeks to maintain a good liquidity position in all conditions.
-In addition to cash flows from operating activities and cash and cash equivalents, the liquidity is ensured by EUR 100 million of binding undrawn bilateral credit facilities that will mature in 2019, and bank overdraft limits and an unconfirmed commercial paper programme of EUR 100 million.
-No issued commercial paper is included in the financial statements.
+The Group seeks to maintain a good liquidity in all conditions.
+In addition to cash flows from operating activities and cash and cash equivalents and other money market investments, the liquidity is ensured by EUR 100 million of committed undrawn bilateral credit limits that will mature in 2017.
+In addition to this, the Group has undrawn bank overdraft limits and a EUR 100 million unconfirmed commercial paper programme from which no commercial papers had been issued on the reporting date.